Neel0505/ai-customer-service/README.md

 3. Add **PostgreSQL** and **Redis** plugins
 4. Link your GitHub repo
 5. Set all variables from `.env.example` in the Railway dashboard
-6. Point a custom domain via Settings → Networking
+6. Point a custom domain via Settings â†’ Networking

 ### Webhook URLs